DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

-Gantt with .Net Tutorial
+dhtmlxGantt with ASP.NET MVC
 ===============================

-This tutorial will give you step-by-step instructions on creating Gantt with ASP.NET and REST on the server side.
+This tutorial will give you step-by-step instructions on creating Gantt with ASP.NET and REST API on the server side.

 You can also explore other server-side integration possibilities of Gantt by choosing one of the following tutorials:

-- desktop/how_to_start.md
+- desktop/howtostart_php.md
 - desktop/howtostart_nodejs.md
 - desktop/howtostart_ruby.md